micahwoods/micahwoods.github.io/_posts/2018-12-26-four-amazing-charts-number-3-will-shock-you.md

 I've written [before](https://www.asianturfgrass.com/2017-09-01-gp-explained-photos/) about the environmental productivity index (EPI), the growth potential, and [nutrients](https://www.asianturfgrass.com/tags/#fertilizer).
 Park Nobel's EPI "incorporates simultaneous effects of water, temperature, PAR [photosynthetically active radiation], and even nutrients" to predict the productivity, or the rate of generation of biomass.

 Turfgrass managers can modify the plant water status with drainage and irrigation.
-Turfgrass managers can modify the nutrient supply with fertilizer---I recommend using [MLSN](https://www.asianturfgrass.com/tags/#mlsn) for that.
-But turfgrass managers can't do much to modify the temperature or the PAR.
-That's where the effect of climate comes into turfgrass management and turfgrass species selection.
+They can modify the nutrient supply with fertilizer---I recommend using [MLSN](https://www.asianturfgrass.com/tags/#mlsn) for that.
+But they can't do much to modify the temperature or the PAR.
+That's where the effect of climate comes into turfgrass management and species selection.

 I like to visualize this for a location by plotting temperature and sunshine hours in a two-dimensional space.
 Sunshine hours serve as a proxy for PAR.